rutujamandlik/Exam-Mastery/README.md

 #### Registered Users (Students)

 - Users can log in using their credentials to enter the platform
-- Users can take the TOEFL MASTER test
+- Users can take the TOEFL test
 - Registered users can view previous test histories
 - User can view the scores immediately after completing the test
 - Users have access to the dashboard to view their progress